marc2k3/marc2k3.github.io/docs/component/playcount-2003-legacy.md

 	If using an older version with `Simple` mode enabled, you may update to the current version which will preserve existing data.

+!!! important
+	This component requires `foobar2000` `2.24` and `Windows 10`
+	or later.
+32bit and 64bit are both supported.

 [Download :material-download:](../files/foo_playcount_2003-0.3.0.fb2k-component){ .md-button }

 ## Overview